Hospital Travel Costs Scheme

 - travel for treatment on referral by a doctor or dentist

-If you're on a low income but don't get any of these benefits or allowances, you may still claim travel costs through the Health Service Low Income Support Scheme.
+If you're on a low income but don't get any of these benefits, you may still be able to claim health and travel costs.
+You will need to fill out a Health Costs Form HC1.

 How much you'll get